-Dpdl is a rapid development programming language and constrained device framework with built-in database technology.
+Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

-Dpdl comes as a very compact and portable execution engine (DpdlEngine) with an extensible API interface that enables to execute Dpdl code, as well as code in other programming languages or any custom syntax directly embedded within the same Dpdl source code, simultaneously and of multiple types.
+Dpdl comes as a very compact and portable execution engine (DpdlEngine) with an extensible API interface that enables to execute Dpdl programming language code, as well as code in different programming languages or any other custom code syntax, directly embedded within the same dpdl source code, simultaneously, of multiple types and at native speed.
+Dpdl enables polyglot programs.

-Dpdl itself is a multi-purpose programming language, self-contained, interpreted and in part also dynamically bytecode compiled, statically as well as dynamically typed, with a very compact memory footprint and portable to most platforms.
+Dpdl itself is a general-purpose programming language, self-contained, interpreted and in part dynamically JVM bytecode compiled, statically as well as dynamically typed, with a very compact memory footprint and portable to most platforms.
 There is an on-going development to enable Dpdl code to be compiled also directly to native code for multiple target platforms.

-Multiple ‘Dpdl language plug-ins’ are currently available, for example the ‘Modelica’ language for cyber-physical simulations is also available as ‘Dpdl language plug-in’.
-Further Dpdl language plug-ins are currently in active development, for example to enable also Quantum Computing directly inside Dpdl via embedded OpenQWASM code.
+Multiple ‘Dpdl language plug-ins’ are currently available for various programming languages.
+For example also the ‘Modelica’ language for cyber-physical simulations is available as ‘Dpdl language plug-in’.
+Further Dpdl language plug-ins are currently in active development, for example to enable also Quantum Computing directly inside Dpdl.

-The included Dpdl language plug-in ‘DpdlAINerd’ (DAN) enables to automatically generate via AI generative code programming language code and content or data, embed it automatically within Dpdl code and execute the code right away.
-Alternatively the generated code can also be rewritten to a new file and executed in a subsequent step.
+Dpdl enables also AI generative code with the included Dpdl language plug-in ‘DpdlAINerd’ (DAN), which enables to automatically generate programming language code and content or data by means of natural language descriptions contained inside dpdl code, embed it automatically within dpdl code and execute the code right away or to be executed in a subsequent steps.

-Further, the custom ‘DpdlPacket’ data container with built-in database technology provides a convenient way to package, handle and query data efficiently on memory scarce devices.
+Dpdl provides also access to a custom data container with built-in database technology referred to as a ‘DpdlPacket’.
+It provides a convenient way to package, handle and query data very efficiently on memory scarce devices.

 DpdlEngine stack overview